nkityd09/cml_hf_models/README.md

 # CML HuggingFace Models

-Deploy HuggingFace Models as Cloudera Machine Learning Models.
+Choose any 7B or 13B LLM from HuggingFace and deploy as a CML Model.
 Cloudera Machine Learning models expose an Inference endpoint for users to access and communicate with.
+The AMP creates a Gradio App UI which can be used to interact with the deployed CML Model.

 ## Key Features
 - Launch any 7B or 13B HuggingFace Model(Can be configured for larger models after deployment)